Mokkapps/blog/blog/2018-08-16/technical-interview-advice.md

 ## Learn to hand write code in front of people

 This is a really essential skill that you should train.
 Take some coding challenges and practice them on a whiteboard or flip chart.
-You should feel comfortable in it as this can happy in any technical interview.
+You should feel comfortable in it as this can happen in any technical interview.

 Most of the time you will have to solve any kind of algorithmic problem.
 I would suggest to follow these steps in such a situation: